 About Our Annual

 Living somewhere between a magazine and a book, our beautiful full-color print annual published with high-quality paper features award-winning authors and authors who are being published in print for the first time.
-Volume 2 will be approximately 125 pages and feature a gorgeous cover from artist, Max Silver, who created our first cover.
-To see what you can expect, please be sure to check out Volume 1 here. .
+Volume III will be approximately 150 pages and will again feature original Farmer-ish artwork by Maine artist, Max Silver.

 Livestock Guardian Dogs